Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Robust Localization Considering Inaccurate Anchor Positions

-It should be noted that 'r-r' rounding method can only be applied to SDP relaxation.
-Other types of relaxation (e.g., SOCP) of Eq.\eqref{eq:revision of min-max model with rank one constraint} can not use this rounding method.
-That is because there is no information about the variance matrix to guide the random solution generating procedure.
-Random generation of feasible points will lead the rounding process impossible to compute.
+It should be noted that 'r-r' rounding method can only be applied to SDP relaxation and cannot be applied to other types of relaxation (e.g., SOCP) for Eq.\eqref{eq:revision of min-max model with rank one constraint}.
+This is because without information about the variance matrix to guide the random solution generating procedure, random generation of feasible points can lead the rounding process impossible to compute.